 Maximum center deformation (Fig 3.1) and minimal focal length (Fig 3.2) were calculated according to different lens thicknesses.
 The pressure was fixed to 1 kPa which was the maximum output of a CPC actuator with operating voltage of 2.5V.
 The PDMS parameters were set as follows: E – 0.75 MPa, ν – 0.499, and ρ – 920 kg/m3 [12].
 As seen in Fig 3.1, decreasing the thickness of the membrane causes rapid deformation which has to be considered to avoid breaking the membrane.

 In order to estimate the operating pressure of the available CPC actuator, and to decide if it qualifies to the desired task, a simple experiment was set up.
 A small rubber balloon was attached to the pressure sensor (Smartec SPD002GAsil) and squeezed by the actuator.
 Throughout the measurements, the position of an actuator was varied.
-The results with different positions of the actuator are presented in Fig. 3.3 According to the results the maximum achieved pressure was about 1 kPa (Fig 3.3).
+According to the results the maximum achieved pressure was about 1 kPa (Fig 3.3).

-Fig 3.3 Operating pressure of the CPC actuator.
+Fig 3.3 Operating pressures of the CPC actuator in different position configurations.

 The thickness of the membrane was chosen as 40 µm.
 According to the calculations, 1kPa pressure to the system with 40 µm membrane will result the center deformation of the lens 78.13 µm and focal length of 3.76 mm.
 The thinner membrane would give the wider focal range, it is complicated to fabricate the device remove it from underlying material after curing.